ozzpy/passport-php-client/README.md

 #### Install the Code

-To use the client library on your project simply copy the PHP source files from the `src/main/php` directory to your project.
+To use the client library on your project simply copy the PHP source files from the `src` directory to your project.

 #### Create the Client